 Richard Billyeald advises owners to investigate whether it’s possible to switch their key’s signal off, as some offer this function – though it’s not always obvious, requiring a double button press or a combination of pushes on the key.
 Check your manual to find out if your key has this function, or ask your dealer if the system can be disabled.

 Don’t assume that wrapping your key in foil will do a good enough job.
 It isn’t designed for this purpose.
 As keyless car crime has spiked, several anti-theft pouches have hit the market that is designed to block signals emitted by the key.
 The idea is simple – keep your key inside the Faraday pouch when not in use, and special material will prevent a relay amplifier from picking up its unique signal and transmitting it.
 We’d recommend only buying these from a reputable outlet, however, and looking for reviews and accreditation to ensure it will work.

 As criminals turn to technology, many owners are resorting to low-tech physical security devices like steering wheel locks and driveways with locked gates or barriers.
 Make life difficult for thieves in this way and even if they can unlock the car, hopefully, they won’t be able to drive away in it.
 Many criminals will also move on to an easier target when faced with extra security that’s time-consuming and noisy to defeat.

 5. Tracking devices

 It’s possible to subscribe to a security company like Tracker, which can fit a tracking device to your car and use it to trace its location if it’s stolen.
 According to the company, 96% of cars fitted with its technology are recovered when stolen, compared with just 50% in other cases.

-We really hope this information and advice will help ease your mind and remind you once again that Locksafe are here to help 24 hours a day…
+We really hope this information and advice will help ease your mind and remind you once again that Locksafe is here to help 24 hours a day…